 Every year, employers with 250 or more employees must carry out and publish six statutory calculations under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
-Dreams must analyse pay information for those employees, employed on 5th April 2021, so the relevant period for this assessment was our April 2021 payroll data.
-National lock down due to the Covid-19 pandemic continued in 2021, this has significantly altered this year’s figures as furloughed employees on less than full pay were excluded from some of the calculation.
+Dreams must analyse pay information for those employees, employed on 5th April 2022, so the relevant period for this assessment was our April 2022 payroll data.

 The gender pay gap shows the difference between the average (mean or median) earnings of men and women.
 Gender pay gap reporting is different to equal pay which deals with the pay differences between men and women carrying out the same or similar jobs, or work of equal value.

 The bullet points below show the mean and median pay gap using the April 2022 pay data and the bonus gap for the 12-month period prior to 5th April 2022.

 - Mean pay gap: 1.2%

 - Median pay gap: 2.9%

 Dreams mean and median pay gaps are low and much better than the national average, like for like comparisons of previous years are difficult due to furlough periods.